-The study team and non-federal sponsor, the Port of Oakland, identified Alternative D-2 -Inner and Outer Harbor Modifications with Beneficial Use and Electric Dredges (Figure 38) as the comprehensive benefit plan and Tentatively Selected Plan (TSP), now referred to as the Recommended Plan.
-Because this plan (D-2) was not the NED Base Plan (D-0), in October 2021, the study team requested USACE Headquarters forward a policy exception request to the Assistant Secretary of the Army for Civil Works (ASA(CW)) as required by USACE policy, to allow USACE to recommend D-2 (the identified Comprehensive Benefits Plan) as the navigation solution for Oakland Harbor.
-Subsequently, the study team released the original draft IFR in December 2021; received and reviewed internal, public, and external agency comments; and in February 2022, USACE requested an exception to the National Economic Development plan to allow for recommendation of a Comprehensive Benefits Plan that included additional costs beyond the NED base plan.
-In May 2022 the study team held an agency decision milestone meeting to affirm the TSP (D-2) as the Recommended Plan to carry forward for feasibility level design.
-As described previously in this report, design refinements to the plan have necessitated this current re-release of the draft IFR and EA.
+The study team and non-federal sponsor, the Port of Oakland, identified Alternative D-2 - Inner and Outer Harbor Modifications with Beneficial Use and Electric Dredges (Figure 37) as the comprehensive benefit plan and Tentatively Selected Plan (TSP), now referred to as the Recommended Plan.
+Because this plan (D-2) was not the NED Plan (D-0), in October 2021, the study team requested USACE Headquarters forward a policy exception request to the Assistant Secretary of the Army for Civil Works (ASA(CW)), as required by USACE policy, to allow USACE to recommend D-2 (the identified Comprehensive Benefits Plan) as the navigation solution for Oakland Harbor.
+Subsequently, the study team released the original draft IFR in December 2021; received and reviewed internal, public, and external agency comments; and in February 2022, USACE requested an exception to the National Economic Development plan to allow for recommendation of a Comprehensive Benefits Plan that included additional costs beyond the NED Plan.
+In May 2022 the study team held an agency decision milestone (ADM) meeting to affirm the TSP (D-2) as the Recommended Plan to carry forward for feasibility level design.
+As described previously in this report, design refinements to the plan have necessitated the release of a revised draft IFR and EA.

-In September 2022, the ASA(CW) provided a final response to the policy exception request that approved federal cost-share for beneficial use of all suitable dredged material, but did not approve federal cost-share for electrification of dredging.
+In September 2022, prior to release of the revised draft report, the ASA(CW) provided a final response to the policy exception request that approved federal cost-share for beneficial use of all suitable dredged material but did not approve federal cost-share for electrification of dredging.
 The ASA(CW) found the use of electric dredges would be more appropriately classified as a mitigation measure, but that the proposed project would meet all federal air quality standards and therefore could not recommend altering federal cost share to include electrified dredging.
-However, the ASA did state support for the use of electric dredges as an approach that could be implemented if requested by the non-federal sponsor and if the sponsor is willing to assume the additional costs associated with using those dredges.
-The non-federal sponsor, The Port of Oakland, stated in a letter to USACE in September 2022 that they support the use of electric dredging as a betterment of the plan and acknowledging this would be at 100% non-federal cost.
+However, the ASA did state support for the use of electric dredges as approach a construction method that could be implemented if requested by the non-federal sponsor and if the sponsor is willing to assume the additional costs associated with using those dredges.
+The non-federal sponsor, the Port of Oakland, stated in a letter to USACE in September 2022 that they support the use of electric dredging as a betterment of the plan and acknowledging this would be at 100% non-federal cost.
 Given this, plan D-2 is better characterized as widening both turning basins with BU, and an additional betterment of electric dredging requested and funded by the non-federal sponsor.
 This plan (D-2) is carried forward as the environmentally preferred plan recommended under NEPA in Chapter 6.